Over the Rainbow birthday party

 Throughout the day we had our new Amazon echo dot playing any music the kids wanted, (they all know how to ask Alexa for baby shark) but I asked for a cheesy music playlist and was shocked that they’d never heard S club 7 before.
 We of course had to do a few party dances!
 Gone are the days of spending hours refining a perfect party playlist when you can just ask Alexa!

-As the evening drew in I had trouble explaining to Arlo that he couldn’t keep his colours and had to have a bath – and not in a bucket in the garden – luckily I had a unicorn bath bomb stashed away to persuade him – all of the colours washed away and his head barely hit the pillow before he was sound asleep!
+As the evening drew in I had trouble explaining to Arlo that he couldn’t keep his colours and had to have a bath – and not in a bucket in the garden – luckily I had a unicorn bath bomb stashed away to persuade him.
+His last splash of colour for the day.
+All of the colours washed away and his head barely hit the pillow before he was sound asleep!

 What do you think?
 Leave your comments below: